cabloy/zova/zova-docs/guide/essentials/ioc/lifecycle.md

 | `__init__`    | The initialization method executed when creating a bean instance, and supports asynchrony |
 | `__dispose__` | The dispose method executed during bean instance destruction                              |

+- Zova provides two code snippets, you can quickly add corresponding lifecycle methods by entering `init` or `dispose`

 ## For Example: computed

 ```typescript